debrief/pepys-import/docs/configuration.rst

 The specific variables are:

  - :code:`user`: Username used to connect to the archiving location (default: none)
- - :code:`password`: Password used to connect to the archiving location (default: none)
+ - :code:`password`: Password used to connect to the archiving location (default: none).
+This field can be included in an encrypted form.
+To do this, encrypt the password and add a :code:`_` to the beginning and end of the encrypted string.
+For example, :code:`_aghiejf_`.
  - :code:`path`: Full path to folder used to archive input files and store output logs (default: none)

 :code:`[local]` section